 A very special thanks to Professor Zvi Gilula who provided me with invaluable help and encouragement throughout the process of writing this paper.
-Also thanks to Heim Levy for enlightening discussions.
+Also thanks to Heim Levy for enlightening discussions and to Xavier de Luna who pointed out the references to earlier work in outlier detection.
 Part of this work has been performed during two inspiring visits to the department of Statistics at the Hebrew University in Jerusalem, Israel.